-Historia will feature all these books on or near their publication dates.
+Historia will highlight all these books on or near their publication dates.
 You can pre-order them using the links in the text.

 Many of the authors have agreed to write features for Historia about the background to their books near the time of publication.
-There wil also be reviews of some of these books as well as author interviews.
+There will also be reviews of some of these books, as well as author interviews.

 If you’re an HWA member with a book coming out in 2021 and you’d like Historia to cover it, email the editor, Frances Owen, at email@example.com with details.